muktadir0/Authentication-App/Readme.txt

-An authentication app for learning backend dev using node(express.js), MongoDB(mongoose), hapi & joi (for user validation) and bcrypt for hashing password <br>
+An authentication app for learning backend dev using node(express.js), MongoDB(mongoose), hapi & joi (for user validation) and bcrypt for hashing password

 Used postman software to register user name , email, password to send req to mongo server